imran786asus/node-query-builder/README.md

 # Query execution commands

 After execution of a query, all query conditions are cleared.
 Results are passed down to responseCallback function.
-The parameters handed over to responseCallback match exactly what the underlying node-mysql module produces.
-See documentation from https://github.com/felixge/node-mysql
+The parameters handed over to responseCallback match exactly what the underlying node-mysql2 module produces.
+See documentation from https://github.com/sidorares/node-mysql2

 ## .update(tableName, newData, responseCallback)
 Produces and executes UPDATE query.